KrishGaur1354/osm-routing-app/README.md

 - Add and manage custom markers

 ### Route Tracker
+- Calculate distance and time between locations
 - Start tracking a new route
 - View real-time statistics
 - Save completed routes

-### Saved Routes
+### Dashboard
-- View list of previously saved routes
+- View activity summary with statistics
+- See weekly and monthly activity charts
+- Download PDF reports of your activities

+### Profile
-- Check route details and statistics
+- Toggle between dark and light mode
+- Update personal information
+- Configure app settings

+### Route Assistant
-- Mark favorite routes
+- Chat with the AI assistant about your routes
-- Share routes with others
+- Get navigation advice
+- Ask questions about tracked activities

 ## Dependencies